9001/copyparty/README.md

   * ☑ tree-view
   * ☑ media player
   * ✖ thumbnails
-  * ✖ SPA (browse while uploading)
+  * ☑ SPA (browse while uploading)
-    * currently safe using the file-tree on the left only, not folders in the file list
+    * if you use the file-tree on the left only, not folders in the file list
 * server indexing
   * ☑ locate files by contents
   * ☑ search by name/path/date/size